HesamKorki/Antenna-Didactic-Application/README.md

 ## **Polarization Calculator**

-- The goal of this part is to identify the polarization between two arbitrary fields(e.g Ex and Ey)
+- The goal of this part is to identify the polarization between two arbitrary fields(e.g. Ex and Ey)
 - There are three different possible polarization: 1- LP(Linear Polarization) 2- CP(Circular Polarization) 3-EP(Elliptical Polarization)
 - Inputs should be in the given format.
 To delineate, every field should be put by a complex number.
 - By clicking on the button, a window pops open to let the operator choose his/her arbitrary values; then by clicking on ok, another window containing the Polarization type opens.